jkool702/forkrun/DOCS/DOCS_ALL.md

 **Buys:** a mental model with ~10 elements (one plane, one lattice, six shapes, six laws) that predicts code locations, diagnoses hangs by shape ("this is a Shape-3 violation"), and makes mechanism reuse reviewable ("the truth table says who publishes — check all their exit paths").
 It converts forkrun's density from "must memorize subsystems" to "must recognize patterns."

-**Doesn't buy:** performance intuition (that's PHYSICS.md + the benchmarks), the security model (that's RESILIENCE_PROTOCOL §6's three layers), or the Bash-side JIT/cleanroom machinery (which is about *shell* mechanics, not dataflow — arguably a seventh shape, "generate code once, execute many," `[REVIEW: decide whether the pCode partial-evaluation pattern deserves shape status or a footnote]`).
+**Doesn't buy:** performance intuition (that's PHYSICS.md + the benchmarks), the security model (that's RESILIENCE_PROTOCOL §6's three layers), or the Bash-side JIT/Partial-Evaluation/cleanroom machinery (which is about *shell* mechanics, not dataflow — arguably a seventh shape, "generate code once, execute many times").

 **The honest caveat:** this frame was reverse-engineered from working code by the people who built it.
 The drills are the only thing keeping it honest — each `[HOLE?]` marker above is a place where the code follows the frame by accident or habit rather than by law, and each is a candidate for either a doc patch or an architecture patch.
 Expect to find more when you write the next drill.